Thinking of a place to visit on your next London trip? Here's a quick list of the city's tourist spots!

 5. BUCKINGHAM PALACE

-Did you know: Buckingham Palace has served as the London residence of the U.K.'s sovereigns since only 1837.
+The palace has been a focal point for the British people at times of national rejoicing and mourning.
+It also served as the London residence of the U.K.'s sovereigns since only 1837.

 6. WESTMINSTER ABBEY